martonsagi/aurelia-editables/README.md

 ## 2. Usage

 Register plugin in your `main.js`.
-It will configure all resources, no additional `<require>` tags will be necessary in the views.
+It configures all resources, eliminating the need for additional `<require>` declarations in views.

 Default configuration...
 ```javascript